Board of Directors

-Sue Hurt has been a Texas educator for 27 years, and is currently serving as a Language Specialist in Birdville ISD in Fort Worth.
+Sue Hurt is currently a Senior Education Consultant for Yacovodonato Educational Consulting.
 After many years teaching Spanish, ESL, and English, she served as an ESL Specialist at Region 4 in Houston developing instructional materials for teachers of secondary ELs, and then was invited to join Pearson’s National SIOP Faculty for 10 years.
 As a Pearson SIOP Consultant, she provided sheltered instruction training for teachers, schools, and districts across the United States, from New York to Saipan.
 After obtaining her B.A. in English in Hawaii and studying Educational Administration for an M.A. from Lamar University, she received an M.A. from Texas A&M–Commerce in Applied Linguistics and TESOL.
 Sue is passionate about supporting and mentoring teachers of ELs, especially in secondary grades.
-Her motto is the same as Home Depot’s: “You can do it, I can help!”
+Her motto is the same as Home Depot’s, “You can do it, I can help!”

 Dr. Deyoe-Chiullán has taught bilingual students of all ages in the U.S. and Colombia since 1968.